 Do you have any other fears?

 The ocean.
-I was never afraid of the ocean but my favorite school teacher of all time passed away in a surfing accident, and another kid who was a good friend of everyone in the neighborhood also passed away having to do with the ocean.
+I was never afraid of the ocean but my favourite school teacher of all time passed away in a surfing accident, and another kid who was a good friend of everyone in the neighbourhood also passed away having to do with the ocean.
 So there's been two pretty traumatic deaths in my life having to do with that, but also… I have a crazy theory.
 Ready for it?
 This is next level.

 Hit me with it.

 You know what the closest living relative to a dinosaur is?
 A chicken.
 So, first of all: how good do you think T-Rex's tasted?

 Probably really good.
 Like Nando's.